Switzerland is a marvel of nature, with its stunning landscape and fantastic weather.

 Winter in Switzerland offers you that picture-perfect skiing adventure for which Switzerland is famous.

-The winter months from December to February are perfect for celebrating a white Christmas and playing winter sports like skiing, tobogganing, and winter hiking.
+The winter months from December to February are perfect for playing winter sports like skiing, tobogganing, and winter hiking.
+If you want to celebrate a white Christmas then visit Switzerland in December.

 In addition to the snow blanketing the ground for sports, you will also get to breathe in crisp, cool air into your lungs that is sure to invigorate you.